All Black star Neven MacEwan's incredible tale of redemption

 "They gave me hope.
 And that was beginning of my journey and commitment to my Christian faith."

-He was later fined $500 for his financial crimes; with headlines of the rugby star's demise featuring in newspapers throughout the country.
+He was later fined $500 for his financial crimes; headlines of the rugby star's demise featured in newspapers throughout the country.

 The reaction from the tight-knit rugby community to MacEwan's downfall was as swift as a swarming All Black defence.